Optimal Sampling for Data Freshness: Unreliable Transmissions with Random Two-way Delay: Estimation and the AoI

-In this multiple dimension case, we have the following result: \begin{proposition} For $t\in[D_{i, M_i},D_{i+1,M_{i+1}})$ and $ i=0,1,2,\ldots$, the MMSE $tr(N_t)$ of the OU process $O_t$ is an increasing function of the age $\Delta_t$, where $\Delta_t=t-S_{i,M_i}$. \end{proposition} \begin{proof} \ifreport See Appendix \ref{lim1app}. \else See our technical report \cite{pan2021optimizing}. \fi \end{proof} As a result of Proposition \ref{lim1}, when the sampling times $S_{i,j}$ are independent of $O_t$, the MMSE $n_t$ is still an increasing function of age $\Delta_t$.
-When $S_{i,j}$ are related with causal information of $O_t$, then $n_t$ is not necessary a function of $\Delta_t$.
+\begin{proposition} The MMSE $tr(\bm{N}_t)$ of the process $O_t$ is a non-decreasing function of the age $\Delta_t$. \end{proposition} \begin{proof} \ifreport See Appendix \ref{lim1app}. \else See Appendix B in our supplementary material. \fi \end{proof} As a result of Proposition \ref{lim1}, when the sampling times $S_{i,j}$'s are independent of $O_t$, the MMSE is still a non-decreasing function of the age $\Delta_t$.
+When $S_{i,j}$'s are correlated to $O_t$, the MMSE is not necessary a function of $\Delta_t$.